All things were made through him. Without him was not anything made that has been made. — John 1:3, World English Bible translation.

 He answered, “Haven’t you read that he who made them from the beginning made them male and female, …”

 God said, “Let the waters under the sky be gathered together to one place, and let the dry land appear,” and it was so.
 God called the dry land Earth, and the gathering together of the waters he called Seas.
 God saw that it was good.
-Later, the entire "beginning", the six days of creation, was summed up as; "Thus the heavens and the earth were finished, and all the host of them."
+Later, the entire "beginning", the six days of creation, was summed up as; "Thus the skies and the land were finished, and all the host of them."
 (Genesis 2:1) This indicates that the beginning included the skies above the earth and all that appears in those skies, and the land and seas upon the earth, and all that is in them.

 Notice that is was not the planet that was created on the third day, but dry land.
 The Hebrew word for "earth" is used for both the planet and/or "land" in general.
 The "earth," however, that was created on the third day is evidently what is referred to in verse one as "earth".
-“Earth” in the Bible, however, often designates the society of people who are living on the dry land.
+“Erets” in the Bible, however, often designates the society of people who are living on the dry land.
 We read that “The earth also was corrupt before God.”
 (Genesis 6:11) Does this mean that the physical planet itself was corrupt?
 No, it is speaking of mankind and his society upon the earth: “the earth was filled with violence.”
 Now note this:

 Here God says he will destroy all flesh with the earth.
 Did he mean that the planet earth would be no more?
 No, but he did destroy the order of things -- the kosmos (Strong's Greek #2889) -- that man had made upon the earth, which Peter spoke of as the heavens and earth that were in the days of Noah. -- 2 Peter 3:6.

 Likewise, Abraham called Jehovah the “Judge of all the earth.”
-(Genesis 18:25) Did he mean that the planet itself was to be judged by Jehovah?
+(Genesis 18:25) Did he mean that the material planet itself was to be judged by Jehovah?
 No, he is speaking of mankind upon the planet.

-More scriptures could be cited, but these show the point that the “earth” referred to in Genesis 1:1 is not the planet, but rather the things upon the land, especially as related to mankind on the earth.
+More scriptures could be cited, but these show the point that the “erets” referred to in Genesis 1:1 is not the planet, but rather the things upon the land, especially as related to mankind on the earth.

 The word “heaven”, like the word “earth”, is used in different ways in the Bible.

 The Hebrew word *Shamayim* (Strong's #8064), usually rendered “heavens” in Genesis 1:1, is precisely the same word that used in Genesis 1:8.
 Often it is rendered by translators as singular in Genesis 1:8; however, the it is plural in both instances in the Hebrew — it is exactly the same word used in both instances.
 (Actually, the singular of *Shamayim* is never used in the Bible.
 It is always plural.)
-The “heavens” spoken of as being created in Genesis 1:1, is that expanse, or firmament, that is spoken of in Genesis 1:8, but as it involves the full of the six days, “heavens” also includes all that is in these heavens (the skies of the earth, as seen from the surface of the planet.)
+The “heavens” or "skies" spoken of as being created in Genesis 1:1, is that expanse, or firmament, that is spoken of in Genesis 1:8, but as it involves all of the six days, “heavens/skies” also includes all that is in these heavens (the skies of the earth, as seen from the surface of the planet.)
 Nevertheless, other scriptures show that,symbolically, "heavens" can refer to the ruling powers that had been set in place by God through Jesus, which came to corrupted through Satan.
 Thus these heavens — spiritual ruling powers – are to pass away. — Psalm 102:25; Ezekiel 28:12-15; Hebrews 1:8,10.

 We will now turn our attention back to the “beginning” spoken of in John 1:1.
 As already seen, Jesus elsewhere refers to this beginning as when Adam and Even were created.
 Like Genesis 1:1, it is speaking of the beginning of the world of mankind and not the creation of the spirit world or even of the stars and planet systems.